Home » Términos y Condiciones

 (4) Following payment options are available for you:

 The buyer can issue us a SEPA basic mandate / SEPA company mandate.
-The collection of the direct debit takes place 10 days after invoicing date.
 The term for the advance notice (pre-notification) is reduced to 5 days.
 The buyer ensures funds in the account to cover the amount.
 Costs arising due to non-payment or chargeback of the direct debit shall be borne by the customer, provided, the non-payment or chargeback has not been caused by us.

 If automatic direct debit has been agreed, our customer hereby waives, with regard to us and his banks, his right vis-a-vis his banks to revoke debits for the duration of our business relation and during the validity of our agreement for automatic direct debit.
 Our customer shall communicate this waiver to his bank and inform us about it upon demand.